Is a 2026 USA World Cup win written in the stars?

 Oceania has expressed no interest in bidding and with South Africa having hosted the World Cup in 2010 and Brazil this year, the odds are heavily stacked against Africa and South America.

-Canada and Mexico have expressed interest in hosting the 2026 World Cup but the U.S. - which last hosted the tournament in 1994 - would be the strong favorite.
+Canada and Mexico have expressed interest in hosting the 2026 World Cup but the U.S. - which last hosted the tournament in 1994 - would be the strong favourite.

 Although hosting the World Cup is no guarantee of victory, home support has helped six countries win the title, Uruguay (1930), Italy (1934), England (1966), Germany (1974), Argentina (1978) and France (1998).